-

 - Like magic, the text "test" appeared in my Termite window.

-Following this small success, I read here and there about how air conditioners are normaly controled via Home Assistant and it's all about a "climate entity" and the "thermostat" card in Lovelace.
+Following this small success, I read here and there about how air conditioners are typically controlled via Home Assistant, and it's all about creating a "climate entity" and using the "thermostat" card in Lovelace.

 Perfect!
-This week I'm gonna look for more examples on how to create such an entity and try to make on.Now that I managed to transmit data to Home Assistant, the overall connection diagram should look something like that:
+This week, I'm going to search for more examples on how to create such an entity and try to build on.Now that I’ve successfully transmitted data to Home Assistant, the overall connection diagram should look something like this:

 -